Amaliebra/ChatApplication/README.md

 - Opcode based communication.
 - Big portion of the styling is done through resource dictionaries.
 - Logic and ui is separated.
+- Can be used over LAN, no internet required.

 ### Resources made by someone else:
 <div> Icons made by <a href="https://www.flaticon.com/authors/those-icons" title="Those Icons"> Those Icons </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com'</a></div>